alaphiwase2002-glitch/ALAPH/README.md

 # ALAPH HIWASE
-MY LIFE IN RUSSIA
+I AM DEDICATED TO MBBS IN 2ND YEAR IN NOSMA IN VLADIKAVAKAZ MY LIFE IN RUSSIA
 Student life in the Russia as a med strudent
 Studying medicine in Russia offers a unique blend of academic rigor and vibrant student life.
 International medical students can expect a structured curriculum that includes both theoretical and practical training, with a focus on hands-on experience in hospitals.
 The medium of instruction is often English, but proficiency in Russian is essential for clinical rotations.